SerenityOS/serenity/Base/usr/share/man/man9/AddNewIDLFile.md

-# Adding a new IDL file
+# Adding a new IDL file for LibWeb

 Serenity's build system does a lot of work of turning the IDL from a Web spec into code, but there are a few things you'll need to do yourself.